 As much as I enjoy a good action flick with a badass hero, the films that have the most effect on me are the ones about ordinary people.
 Let’s face it, regular folk who must rise to the occasion allows for way more food for thought.
-I have lost count of the number of indie dramas I’ve seen, but Winter’s Bone is certainly a good one.
-It’s a film that’ll satisfy all the die hard cinema fans.
+I have lost count of the number of indie dramas I’ve seen, but Winter’s Bone is a good one.
+It’s a film that’ll satisfy all the die-hard cinema fans.

 A journey through an amoral world

 The story is simple.
 Seventeen-year-old Ree (Jennifer Lawrence) is raising her younger brother and sister, as her mother is mentally ill.
 While doing so, she sets out to find her meth-dealing father who’s gone missing.
 Sounds like a bit of shambles, doesn’t it?
 But what’s worse is that she must track him down before his court date, as he is out on bail following an arrest.
 His house is part of a bond agreement and failing to show up to court means Ree and her family will face eviction.
 So to keep a roof over their head, she must find her wayward father.

 Set in a poverty-stricken, remote area in America’s Ozarks, Winter’s Bone is a tough and gripping drama.
 It details the lives of people we don’t often see in movies.
-Straight away, we are shown the hardships of the people that live in this community, and everyone is bound by secrecy and loyalty.
+Straight away, we’re shown the hardships of the people that live in this community.
+Everyone is bound by secrecy and loyalty.
 This makes things extra hard for Bree, as she journeys through the backwoods, from house to house, determined to solve the mystery of her father’s disappearance.

 Bleak but hopeful